The Team

 StephanieRizziProject Director

-Stephanie Miller Rizzi joined the Division of Inclusive Excellence after serving for two years as the Interim Associate Dean of University College, where she taught Focused Inquiry for 17 years.
+Stephanie Miller Rizzi became Project Gabriel's director after serving for two years as the Interim Associate Dean of University College, where she taught Focused Inquiry for 17 years.
 Before transitioning to Focused Inquiry, she spent 11 years in K-12 education and 10 years as an adjunct in the VCU English Department.

 Rizzi attended Virginia Commonwealth University as both an undergraduate and graduate student, majoring in Mass Communications/News Editorial and English Composition, respectively.
 She also holds a 30-credit hour certificate in English Education.
 She has received several honors, including the VCU School of Education Alumni Scholarship, the University College Service Award, the VCU Black History in the Making Award, and the Black Education Association Rising Star Award.